wdolek/w4k-aspnetcore-correlator/docs/configuration.md

         // forward via message handler
         // - when correlation ID received, using same header name ("X-CID")
-        // - when correlation ID not received and generated, sending it as "X-Correlation-Id" correlatorOptions.Forward = PropagationSettings.KeepIncomingHeaderName();
+        // - when correlation ID not received and generated, sending it with default header correlatorOptions.Forward = PropagationSettings.KeepIncomingHeaderName();

         // replace `HttpContext.TraceIdentifier`